When it comes to stories of entrepreneurship, there is an interesting link between intelligence and eccentric nature.

 Did you know that Howard Hughes was a huge germaphobe and due to that spent his last years in secrecy?

 There you have it, 26 eccentric entrepreneurs who didn’t fail to surprise with their habits, interest, and investments.
-A bunch which will forever be iconic.
+A bunch of these entrepreneurs' stories will forever be iconic.